Joel Greenberg (politician): Criminal charges

 Greenberg is accused of stealing $400,000 of public funds and sex trafficking.
 The government alleges that since 2017 he has used the state's driver license system to obtain names of minors for "commercial sex acts", and also created fake IDs to facilitate sex trafficking.
 Some of this money was funneled through a private company he created and ran from government buildings, called Government Blockchain Systems LLC.
 At one point the $90,000 server room running the cryptocurrency operation overloaded the electricity supply, causing $6,700 in uninsured fire damage.
 He also bought memorabilia and other items.

 Over the course of Greenberg's employment as a tax collector, he was reported to have spent over $1 million on contracts and other purchases.
 Those contracts included $380,000 for body armor, weapons, and ammunition, as well as $15,000 for office sprinklers that could be aimed at people outside his office.

 During the reelection campaign in 2019, he is also alleged to have created fake Facebook accounts and sent falsified letters making claims of sexual misconduct against an opponent, and impersonated a law enforcement officer on two separate occasions, to stop a woman while driving, and to try to evade a speeding ticket himself.

 Federal agents arrested Greenberg at his home on June 23, 2020; he resigned the following day after being released on bail.
 The original June 2020 indictment charged Greenberg with identity theft and stalking.
 In August 2020, one count of sex trafficking a 17-year-old girl in 2017 was added to the indictment.
 On February 28, 2021, Greenberg violated his bond conditions by traveling during his curfew hours, reportedly to look for his wife.
 His bond was revoked on March 3, 2021, and a federal judge denied Greenberg a new bail, ordering him into custody for the remainder of the case.
 By the end of that March, the Justice Department added an additional 21 criminal charges to Greenberg's indictment, including cryptocurrency fraud, SBA loan fraud (allegedly receiving fraudulent Economic Injury Disaster Loans for two defunct corporations), wire fraud, conspiracy to bribe a public official and theft of government property.
-Greenberg faces a minimum of 12 years imprisonment and a maximum term of life imprisonment.
+Greenberg faced a minimum of 12 years imprisonment and a maximum term of life imprisonment.